May the Gods be by your side, warmth in your heart, health in your body & strength in your mind.

 Front Porch

-The month of October is the beginning of the Wiccan calendar year therefore; I thought it best to begin with the first thing you encounter when you come home.
+The month of October is the beginning of the Witch's calendar year therefore; I thought it best to begin with the first thing you encounter when you come home.
 The front of the house it the first thing you, or anyone else for that matter, see when you come home.

 How often have you entered a room and forgotten what you went there for?
 This is an actual psychological phenomenon, entering a threshold brings to you another "realm" or area and leaves your thoughts on the other side.
 This is why it is so important to take care of your threshold.
 Windows also have lore.
 They are the "eyes" of the house.